Zilliqa/dev-portal-old/docs/dev-keys-zilpay.md

 ## Connecting Your Dapp With ZilPay

-You need to ask once for user's permission to connect your dapp to their ZilPay wallet.
+You need to ask once for the user's permission to connect your dApp to their ZilPay wallet.
 The following is a sample code for requesting the permission
 ```typescript
 window.zilPay.wallet.connect()
 ```
-This is a promise-returning method that resolves with a `Boolean` value. `true` value indicate that the user accepts your connect request and `false` value indicate rejection.
+This is a promise-returning method that resolves with a `Boolean` value. `true` value indicates that the user accepts your connect request and `false` value indicates rejection.

 ## Accessing User Accounts
 Once you have connected to a user's ZilPay wallet, you can check the current account information through ```window.zilPay.wallet.defaultAccount```.